The veins on the earth are the palms of your hands, and our fists still turn into themselves like when we were babies.

 “Work in the invisible world, at least as hard as you do in the visible.”Rumi, The Soul of Rumi: A New Collection of Ecstatic Poems

 The unconscious mind is the moon of our lives–our dreams, our innermost desires, beliefs we have of ourselves and the world, fears we harbor, memories we shove away.
-Speaking on matters of the unconscious, and bringing them into the light makes the average person squirm, plug their ears and say “LA LA LA LAAAAA I DO NOT HEEAAR YOU”.
+Speaking on matters of the unconscious, and bringing them into the light makes the average person squirm, plug their ears and say “la la laaa–I do not heeaaar yoou”.
 Psychoanalysts experience clients who lash out, run away to never return, or blindfold themselves to pretend they do not see, but the individuals on earth who get us to do this deep diving are always going to be called upon because of the value and power there is in facing our shadows.

 Identifying Where Integration is Needed